The Pickled Priest Guide to Bruce Springsteen's Worst Lyrics

 "Leap of Faith"

 If I was a songwriter, and I'm not, I don't think in a million years I could allow myself to write "I was scratchin' where it itched" into any of my songs.
 And no, I'm not saying I can hang with Bruce in the songwriting department.
 I'm just saying that I have an internal edit function that wouldn't allow it to happen.
 So why did Bruce allow it?
 Perhaps there's a very good reason of which I am not aware.
 But to me, this cringe-worthy line is well beneath him, and an immediate sign that his creative gas tank is close to empty.
-Not a single sing from the Lucky Town/Human Touch era is included on our Best Lyrics list.
+Unsurprisingly, not a single song from the Lucky Town/Human Touch undynamic duo is included on our 50 Best Lyrics list.
 Oddly, Bruce was, up to a point in his career, an amazing editor, able to spot songs that didn't fit his vision and revise others until they were just right.
 He was innovative and thoughtful and it showed.
 He was a tireless tinkerer and for the most part his instincts were dead-on.
-But here, something inside him said "This works!" and then he moved on.
+But here, something inside him said, "This works!" and then he moved on.
 Until he weighs in with his thought process I have no other recourse but to call bullshit.

 Sparks light on E Street

 When the boy prophets walk it handsome and hot

 All them little girls' souls grow weak

 When the man-child gives them a double shot